Charge-dependent azimuthal correlations from AuAu to UU collisions: Implications on the charge-dependent azimuthal correlations

 \subsection{Extrapolation from AuAu to UU collisions and comparison with STAR data}

 We are now ready to make an extrapolation analysis from AuAu to UU collisions.
-Our starting point is to assume that the two decomposition relations in \eq{dgamma} and \eq{ddelta} apply to UU collisions as well, with three important ingredients being implemented in the following way: 1) the projected field strength $\lan(e\bB)^2\cos[2(\psi_{\bf B}-\psi_2)]\ran$ to be used are the values for UU system (as shown in Fig.\ref{fig_b2cos}); 2) the $v_2$ to be used are the measured values in UU collisions at given multiplicity (as measured by STAR~\cite{Wang:2012qs}); 3) the two functions $f[{dN_{ch}}/{d\w}]$ and $h[{dN_{ch}}/{d\w}]$ are assumed to stay the same as extracted from AuAu analysis and shown in Fig.\ref{fh} (with slight numerical extrapolation to somewhat larger multiplicity).
-With these we are then able to make a reasonable ``guess'' of the azimuthal correlations $\D\g$ and $\D\d$ in UU collisions that could be confronted with measured data.
+Our starting point is to assume that the two decomposition relations in \eq{dgamma} and \eq{ddelta} apply to UU collisions as well, with three important ingredients being implemented in the following way: 1) the projected field strength $\lan(e\bB)^2\cos[2(\psi_{\bf B}-\psi_2)]\ran$ to be used are the values for UU system (as shown in Fig.\ref{fig_b2cos}); 2) the $v_2$ to be used are the measured values in UU collisions at given multiplicity (as measured by STAR~\cite{Wang:2012qs}); 3) the two functions $f[{dN_{ch}}/{d\w}]$ and $h[{dN_{ch}}/{d\w}]$ are assumed to remain the same as extracted from AuAu analysis and shown in Fig.\ref{fh} (with slight linear extrapolation to somewhat larger multiplicity that is only accessible in UU collisions beyond that in AuAu collisions).
+With these we are then able to make a reasonable ``guess'' of the azimuthal correlations $\D\g$ and $\D\d$ in UU collisions that could be compared with measured data.